Adam Crosswhite: Attempted recapture

 Fearing that he and his family would be captured and returned to slavery, he arranged with his neighbors that he would signal that his family was in danger by firing a single shot from a gun.

 Giltner hired Francis Troutman as his agent to locate the Crosswhites, who with the help of a spy from Kalamazoo, found them in Marshall on December 23, 1846.
 On January 26, 1847, Crosswhite had been notified that his family was in jeopardy.
 At 4:00 the following morning, he saw four heavily armed men from Kentucky heading toward his house, and he fired a single warning shot.
 One of the men was Francis Troutman, Giltner's grandson (Note: Troutman is said to be Giltner's grandson in the legal case against Gorman and others.
 He is also said to have been Giltner's nephew.) and another was David Giltner, Giltner's son.
 The other two men were John S. Lee and Franklin Ford.
 The Kentuckians were accompanied by Deputy Sheriff Harvey M. Dickson of Marshall, who was to escort the men to the Crosswhite residence to oversee enforcement of the Fugitive Slave Act of 1793.
 With proof of ownership, the Crosswhites were expected to be returned to Francis Giltner.

 Having heard the shot, Moses Patterson rode his horse through town while ringing his bell and shouting the alarm to the town's residents that the Crosswhites were in danger.
 Woken up by the local auction-bell ringer, the people of Marshall headed for the Crosswhites' residence.

 In the meantime, Sarah was behind a barricaded door, and their children had found hiding places in the house.
 Crosswhite stood in front of his house, attempting to stop the slave catchers.
 Troutman, who claimed to be Giltner's agent and attorney, stated that he was authorized to return the Crosswhites to their former slaveholder.
 He broke into the door of the Crosswhites' house.
 Troutman intended to take the Crosswhite family, except for the youngest child who was born free.
-Troutman stated that the first step was to meet before a local magistrate, Squire Sherman, where Troutman would offer proof that Francis Giltner enslaved the Crosswhites.
+Troutman stated that the first step was to meet before a local magistrate, Squire Sherman, where Troutman would offer proof that Francis Giltner owned the Crosswhites.
 Troutman remained at the house with Crosswhite's family while Crosswhite left for the village to retain an attorney.
 Troutman tried to convince Sarah to return with him to Kentucky.
 According to Sarah and Troutman, Troutman said, "Well if you and your husband want to stay, just let me take your children back".
 (Note: Crosswhite and one of his sons were said to have sought out the local sheriff, but Sheriff Dickson had already arrived with the Kentuckians at 4:00 in the morning.)
 Sarah stated that she would rather die than give up her children.